B2B Professionals Shaking Hands

 How much you know about each lead should help you determine how much to send to them.
 In the early stages of the funnel, for example, you could send them your newsletter and an occasional ungated asset and then, based on their behavior, start to send them more relevant emails once you’ve got more intelligence on them.

 Freya's top tip: remember to regularly check how many email nurture flows your prospects could potentially be in.
 There's nothing worse than a lead being in so many flows that they end up receiving multiple emails per day from your business.
-We've all been there and if you're anything like me, it's an instant unsubscribe!
+It's automated lead nurturing hell, and if you're anything like me, it's an instant unsubscribe!

 Illustrational image

-The more intelligence you have on your leads, the more personal you can make your communications, and therefore, the more effective they'll be.
-There are lots of ways you can enhance your lead generation campaigns to make your lead nurturing more effective in this way.
+The more intelligence you have on your leads, the more personal you can make your communications.
+There are lots of lead nurturing ideas to enhance your lead generation campaigns this way.

 You might even start with an account-based marketing lead generation campaign, which targets a specific list of companies that you want to sell to.
-Personalization is the standard priority here.
+Personalization is the standard priority here, and personalization is fantastic for nurturing sales leads.

 You can also try progressive profiling, which allows you to get more details out of existing leads.
 If your lead comes to you with just their name, job title, and company, for example, you can get richer data by gating content you send them further down the marketing funnel.